Get to know me

 Hi!
 I’m Kim.

-I am a 30-year-old coach for highly sensitive people, certified Nutritionist and freelance writer.
+Coach for highly sensitive people, certified Nutritionist, Fitness Instructor and freelance writer.
 I’m also a rescue cat Mom, and mindfulness advocate.

 What’s unique about you?

 I am Swiss-American living with my French husband and our Greek cat in Estonia.
 My first language is Swiss German but we speak English and French at home as well.
 It is quite a multicultural household 😉 I met my husband in Tbilisi, Georgia (the country, not the state).

 My mother is Swiss and my father is American.
 I was born and raised in Switzerland.
 I spent some time in Albuquerque, New Mexico, USA where I also went to college.
 Then I moved to Bern (the capital city of Switzerland), when I was 21, and in early 2020, I emigrated to Tallinn, Estonia.

 What do you miss most about life in Switzerland?